 Organizations granted charitable tax exemption do not enjoy a comparable general exemption from Value Added Tax.
 Charities are not generally regarded as supplying goods or services in the course or furtherance of a business, so they are neither obliged nor entitled to register and account for VAT on their income.
 They are therefore not entitled to a repayment of VAT incurred on purchases, other than in certain circumstances.
 Charities carrying on a trade, such as selling publications or operating a restaurant, however, are obliged to register for VAT with respect to those trading activities if they exceed the threshold for registration, currently €51,000 for the sale of goods.

 Specific items exempt from VAT may relate to charitable activities: a) the purchase and adaptation of vehicles for use by organizations to transport severely and permanently disabled persons; b) the purchase of radio broadcasting reception apparatus intended for use by blind persons; c) the purchase of appliances for use by disabled persons; d) the purchase of sea rescue craft and equipment; e) goods purchased for exportation by philanthropic organizations for humanitarian, charitable or teaching activities abroad; and f) donated research equipment and donated medical equipment.
-Further information can be found in the Revenue Commissioner’s information leaflet CHY 10, http://www.revenue.ie/leaflets/chy10.pdf.
+Further information can be found in the Revenue Commissioner’s information leaflet CHY 10, available at http://www.revenue.ie/en/business/chy10.pdf.[3]

 D. Double Tax Treaty